iannesbitt/readgssi/README.md

 - script now tries to automatically calculate timezero using (nsamp\*range)/position

 #### known bugs:
-- translation to anything but csv is broken (hope to have time to at least fix HDF5 output soon)
+- translation to anything but csv is not successfully implemented yet (hope to have time to at least fix HDF5 output soon)
 - color bar shows up too large on some plots (matplotlib bug)

 ## future
 - GPS transcription (read from associated DZG file or CSV with fields like `mark name, lon, lat, elev, time`)
+- GUI-based geologic/dilectric layer picking
-- interactive geologic/dilectric layer picking, layer velocity calculation (using minimum of clustered hyperbola tail angle measurements, or manual input), velocity-based depth adjustments, velocity gradient/angle of incidence-based array migration
+  - layer velocity calculation (using minimum of clustered hyperbola tail angle measurements, or manual input)
+  - velocity-based depth adjustments
+  - ability to incorporate ground truth measurements
+- velocity gradient/angle of incidence-based array migration
-- supplementing a flag indicating geophysical format (HDF5, SEGY, etc.) will write to that format
+- translation to common geophysical formats (HDF5, SEGY, etc.)